 # SGP4 only: these TLEs are _not_ fitted to SDP4, even for # deep-space TLEs.
 These may not work with your software.

 The problem is that the SDP4 model has lots of nice trickery for handling 24-hour and 12-hour orbits accurately.
 But it wasn't really intended for multi-day orbits, especially higher-eccentricity ones and objects beyond the Moon (WT1190F and XL8D89E, for example).
 In some cases, I simply couldn't find an SDP4 element set that would fit a particular object over a particular time span, or the fit would only be to within thousands of kilometers.

 The problem is that every TLE I've ever seen uses ephemeris type 0, i.e., "use SDP4 for any object with an orbital period greater than 225 minutes".
-(The ephemeris type flag is apparently intended for internal processing use.)
-A lot of code expects this and will ignore the ephemeris type.
+(The ephemeris type flag is apparently normally only used for internal processing.)
+A lot of code expects this, has never seen a non-zero ephemeris type, and will simply ignore a non-zero ephemeris type.
 So if you see the above warning, be advised: those TLEs may, or may not, work with your software.
 (They do, of course, work with all of the software and services provided on this Web site.)